mythrij/onedatashare/README.md

 The following libraries are required to build and run Stork:

 * Apache Commons Logging 1.1
-* Log4J 1.2.15
+* Log4J 1.2.13
 * JGlobus 1.8.0
 * Netty 4.0.0
 * JSch 0.1.50

-I'm not sure how far back or forward you can go version-wise, those are just the versions I've got in my lib directory.
+I'm not sure how far back or forward you can go version-wise, those are just the versions I've got in my `lib` directory.
 I'll formalize this section a bit later.
+For now I've just gone ahead and included the necessary libraries in the repository since I've got other stuff to do.

 Commands
 ========

 stork server
 ------------
-Used to start (or stop) a Stork server.
+Used to start a Stork server.
+Right now it just outputs everything to the command line until proper daemonization and automatic process killing with a PID file is supported.
+For now, you can daemonize it using, e.g.:

+    nohup stork server > /dev/null &

 stork q
 -------
 List all the jobs in the Stork queue along with information about them, such as their status and progress.
-Can be used to find information about specific jobs by passing a job id.
+Can be used to find information about specific jobs by passing a job ID.
 Can also be used to filter jobs by their status.

 stork submit
 ------------
 Submit a job to a Stork server.
-Can be passed a source and destination URL, or a LiteAd descriptor of the job.
+Can be passed a source and destination URL, a file containing one or more job descriptors,

 stork rm
 --------
-Remove or terminate a submitted job or set of jobs.
+Cancel or terminate a submitted job or set of jobs.

 stork info
 ----------